Chloezhu010/42_CPP/test/multithread/readme.md

 - To handle multiple tasks like I/O, computation, and user interface simultaneously.

 ## What's a mutex
-A mutex (mutual execution) is used to prevent multiple threads from accessing shared resources at the same time, which would cause data races or corruption
+A mutex (mutual exclusion) is used to prevent multiple threads from accessing shared resources at the same time, which would cause data races or corruption
 ### Example
 ```cpp
 #include <iostream>